philthephatman/awesome-hacking-lists/udpsec.md

 - [OSINT-Framework](https://github.com/lockfale/OSINT-Framework) - OSINT Framework
 - [wooyun-node](https://github.com/acgpiano/wooyun-node) - wooyun.org
 - [tamperchrome](https://github.com/google/tamperchrome) - Tamper Chrome is a Chrome extension that allows you to modify HTTP requests on the fly and aid on web security testing.
 Tamper Chrome works across all operating systems (including Chrome OS).
 - [ui-for-docker](https://github.com/kevana/ui-for-docker) - A web interface for Docker, formerly known as DockerUI.
-This repo is deprecated, see:
+This repo is not maintained
 - [electron-anyproxy](https://github.com/fwon/electron-anyproxy) - 📢  A http/https proxy client, using to analyze and mock.
 - [magic-mirror-demo](https://github.com/MicrosoftEdge/magic-mirror-demo) - A :zap:Magic Mirror:zap: powered by a UWP Hosted Web App :rocket:
 - [webui-aria2](https://github.com/ziahamza/webui-aria2) - The aim for this project is to create the worlds best and hottest interface to interact with aria2.
 Very simple to use, just download and open index.html in any web browser.